-Liaison Officers are generally on campus 7:00 am to 4:00 pm Monday through Friday.
+Liaison Officers are generally on campus 7:00 am to 4:00 pm Monday through Thursday.
 Hours may vary between the two campuses and during the summer, dependent on classes.
-As Liaison Officers are not on campus in the evening, the College relies on Building Monitors and College administrative presence, dependent on classes (usually Monday - Thursday from 4 pm to 10 pm).
+As Liaison Officers are not on campus on Friday's or in the evening, the College relies on Building Monitors and College administrative presence, dependent on classes.
 Evening coverage and hours vary, depending on campus activities and classes.
 Events and activities that take place outside of normal building hours are monitored by a representative of the Department hosting the event or activity.